KiwiSaver First Home Withdrawal: All your Questions Answered

 If your spouse/partner has not previously owned a home, you can both withdraw your KiwiSaver and pool that money together.
 You will each need to contact your KiwiSaver providers individually to get pre-approval and to submit applications for withdrawal.

-If your spouse/partner has previously owned a home, only you can withdraw from your KiwiSaver to buy a house – if it is your first home (unless the special exemptions apply).
-But the fact that your partner is already a homeowner does not affect your ability to withdraw your savings.
+If your spouse/partner has previously owned a home, only you can withdraw from your KiwiSaver to buy a house – if you meet the criteria.
+But the fact that your partner is already a homeowner does not affect your ability to withdraw your KiwiSaver.

-It is important to note that if one of you is contributing more money, we suggest having an agreement that protects this person’s KiwiSaver money (or savings) if the relationship breaks down and/or if the property is sold for any reason.
+It is important to note that if one of you is contributing more money, we suggest having a contracting out agreement that protects this person’s KiwiSaver money (or savings) if the relationship breaks down and/or if the property is sold for any reason: see https://smithpartners.co.nz/family-law/what-is-a-contracting-out-agreement/?

-Can I use the KiwiSaver First Home Withdrawal to buy a house in the name of a family trust?
+Can I use the KiwiSaver First Home Withdrawal to buy a house that is put in my family trust?

-This generally depends on your KiwiSaver provider.
-Many KiwiSaver providers do not allow you to withdraw KiwiSaver funds if the house is going to be owned in the name of a trust, but some do.
+Many KiwiSaver providers do not allow you to withdraw KiwiSaver funds if the house is going to be owned by a trust, but some do.

-The KiwiSaver providers that do allow you to withdraw funds to purchase a house that is owned in the name of a trust require the following:
+The KiwiSaver providers that do allow you to withdraw funds to purchase a house that will be owned by a trust require the following:

-- You must be a trustee and beneficiary of the trust which will own the property.
+• you must be a trustee and beneficiary of the trust that will own the property;

-- You cannot be the beneficiary of another trust that owns property, where that property is the KiwiSaver member’s principal place of residence.
+• you cannot be the beneficiary of another trust that owns property, where that property is your principal place of residence.

-- You must intend to live in the property as your principle place of residence.
+• you must intend to live in the property as your principal place of residence.

 Can I use my KiwiSaver to purchase property overseas?